Headhunting: Celts

 The Celts of Europe practiced headhunting as the head was believed to house a person's soul.
 Ancient Romans and Greeks recorded the Celts' habits of nailing heads of personal enemies to walls or dangling them from the necks of horses.
 The Celtic Gaels practiced headhunting a great deal longer.
-In the Ulster Cycle of Irish mythology, the demigod Cúchulainn beheads the three sons of Nechtan and mounting their heads on his chariot.
+In the Ulster Cycle of Irish mythology, the demigod Cúchulainn beheads the three sons of Nechtan and mounts their heads on his chariot.
 This is believed to have been a traditional warrior, rather than religious, practice.
 The practice continued approximately to the end of the Middle Ages among the Irish clans and even later among the Border Reivers of the Anglo-Scottish marches.
 The pagan religious reasons for headhunting were likely lost after the Celts' conversion to Christianity, even though the practice continued.

 In former Celtic areas, cephalophore representations of saints (miraculously carrying their severed heads) were common.

 Heads were also taken among the Germanic tribes and among Iberians, but the purpose is unknown.